ch4rli3kop/WRITE-UP/suninatas/suninatas.md

 ### #14 Do you know password of suninatas?

-summary : decrypt /etc/shadow SHA512
+keyword : crack /etc/shadow SHA512

 #### /etc/shadow